civicdata/cda-wiki/code-of-conduct.md

 ![Civic Data Alliance Logo Header](https://raw.githubusercontent.com/civicdata/branding/markdown-header-test/assets/Logo/Rendered_Cube_Full_888x200_Header.png)

-## Code for America's Code of Conduct
+## Civic Data Alliance - Code of Conduct

-### The Code for America community expects that Code for America network activities, events, and digital forums:
+### The Civic Data Alliance community expects that Code for America network activities, events, and digital forums:

 * Are a safe and respectful environment for all participants.
 * Are a place where people are free to fully express their identities.